nocomplexity/SecurityArchitecture/protection/security-management.md

 Good automation tooling has the capability to apply security and privacy settings for IT components in a simple, consistent, manner.
 A single point of truth where all settings are stored and managed offers advantages for managing and reporting.
-But be mind: Not in call use case using centralized tooling are a good choice.
+But be mind: Not in call use case is using centralised tooling a good choice.
 The principle of separation of concerns also applies for designing a security solution architecture.

 A number of (FOSS) tools have proven to be usable for automating